Not My Job: 'Eat, Pray, Love' Author Gets Quizzed On Dieting, Blasphemy, Hate

 SAGAL: Bill, how did Liz Gilbert do on our quiz?

 SAGAL: Elizabeth Gilbert is a New York Times best-selling author.
-Her latest novel, "The Signature Of All Things" is out in paperback now and it is fantastic.
-Elizabeth Gilbert, thank you so much for joining us on WAIT WAIT ...DON'T TELL ME.
-It was fun to talk to you.
+Thank you so much for joining us on WAIT WAIT ...DON'T TELL ME.
+What fun to talk to you.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.